Alaska's Flag: Lyrics

 The simple flag of a last frontier.

 The connection between the song and the flag happened both by design and circumstance.
 It was the result of the linkage among three individuals: Benny Benson, Marie Drake, and Elinor Dusenbury.
 They did not directly collaborate, but instead, Marie Drake built on the work of Benny Benson, and Elinor Dusenbury built on the work of the other two.
-Benny Benson inspired the effort, Marie Drake wrote the lyrics, and Elinor Dusenbury composed the song.
+Benson inspired the effort, Drake wrote the lyrics, and Dusenbury composed the song.

 History

 Alaska's official flag is based on Benny Benson's design, which was submitted in a Territory-wide contest for schoolchildren sponsored by the American Legion in 1926.
 At that time Benny was a thirteen-year-old seventh-grader of Russian-Aleut and Swedish descent, studying at the Territorial School at Seward and a resident of the Jesse Lee Mission Home.
 The Alaska Territorial Legislature officially adopted his design on May 2, 1927.
 The proclamation praised his winning entry for, "its simplicity, its originality and its symbolism."
 On the design submission, Benny had written the following words of explanation: “The blue field is for the Alaska sky and the forget-me-not, an Alaska flower.
 The North Star is for the future of the state of Alaska, the most northerly in the Union.
 The dipper is for the Great Bear — symbolizing strength.”

 Alaska Department of Education employee Marie Drake echoed Benny Benson's explanation of his design in a poem she wrote in 1935.
 Marie Drake had become the Territorial Assistant Commissioner of Education in 1934.

 She edited and wrote most of the material for the School Bulletin, which was circulated throughout the Territorial school system.
 The poem first appeared on the cover of the October 1935 School Bulletin.